FinalCionide/PPLGPwn_PS42016A-s_v2/README.md

+Thanks to the main creator ive forked his project to run on a specific console.
+A lot of users who own MAC OS Laptop or computer don't have access to windows or an ethernet port.

+This is a fork of PPPwn which works on LG tvs which uses the RJ45 port to communicate over PPPoE If you have an LG tv, great.
+If you DONT have an LG tv, Go back to google for your situation, this is for LG WEB OS.

+Using Mac OS SSH to your television isn't the wisest option, if you keep getting WAITING FOR STAGE 2 shut off PS4 every time, this fork may help via ssh.

+Credits
+To creator of goldHEN
+and the original author of this branch.

+Credits
+FinalCionide for helping Mac users with this updated CURL for the original project for PS4 users with consoles model: 2016A.

 # PPLGPwn
 A method of executing PPPwn through rooted LGTV's.
 This method is using the C++ version of PPPwn, made by xfangfang, the link to the repo it's this one: